20 mins read

 This is another reason why this role is so important.
 PMs are fully responsible for whether the project achieves its mission with as few snags as possible.
 However, if problems do arise (this is construction, at the end of the day), the processes and procedures implemented by the PM will assist in rectifying and correcting the mistakes and getting the project back on track to achieve success.

 Safeguarding solid relationships through effective communication: The PM is also responsible for ensuring a healthy relationship between the construction company and its clients by regularly reporting progress or issues.
 Good communication can result in good client-contractor relations that lead to beneficial treatment for any future tenders or projects.
-It will always do a company well to satisfy the needs and wants of their clients.
+It will always do a company well to satisfy the needs and wants of its clients.

 Providing a winning formula: When someone oversees many moving parts, they will gain knowledge and experience to help the company optimize future projects.
 Lessons learned from previous projects are the industry norm, and experience counts greatly in construction.
 PMs can apply their expertise and training, identify where things could go wrong, and work on how to make amendments or bring positive outcomes from these issues.